 Let’s learn from Lot the sickening results of compromise so that later we aren’t hurling the sin we’ve swallowed.

 Question: What other metaphors help you remember the negative results of sin?
-You can leave a comment by clicking here.
+To leave a comment, just click here.